amenotiomoi/template/README.md

 |  `segmentree[x]=y;`   |                 change the value on index $x$ to $y$                  | $\Theta(\log n)$ |
 | `node query(int l,int r)` |                return the value of interval $[l,r]$                 | $\Theta(\log n)$ |

-this template is not based on the commutative law of merge function(in another word, you can use this to solve [GSS1](https://vjudge.net/problem/SPOJ-GSS1)).

 [code1(memory*3, faster)](https://github.com/amenotiomoi/template/blob/main/template/ds_seg1.cpp)

 ## segment tree(interval change, interval query)